Scholar Advising is an independent, flat-fee fiduciary advisory firm working with individuals and families navigating complex financial lives.

 This relationship is often a good fit for individuals and families whose financial lives involve ongoing decisions across taxes, investments, and long-term planning.
 Rather than revisiting their plan only periodically, they prefer structured guidance and proactive support as new opportunities, risks, and financial decisions arise.

-The financial plan becomes a living framework that we refine and update as your financial situation evolve, rather than a static plan that requires you to reach out to us proactively between separately priced annual renewals.
+Your strategic framework becomes a living plan that we refine and update as your financial situation evolves, rather than a static plan that requires you to reach out to us proactively between separately priced annual renewals.

 Yes.
 Many of the individuals and families we work with already have relationships with CPAs, attorneys, or other professional advisors.
-A key part of our role as your wealth partner is helping coordinate financial decisions across those relationships so that tax planning, investment strategy, and long-term planning work together effectively.
+A key part of our role as your advisory team is helping coordinate financial decisions across those relationships so that tax planning, investment strategy, and long-term planning work together effectively.

-As financial situations grow more complex, this coordination often becomes one of the most valuable parts of the ongoing advisory relationship.
+As financial situations grow more complex, this coordination often becomes one of the most valuable parts of the Signature Coaching Program.
 We can meet with you and your CPA or attorney, whether to align on a specific decision, provide context on the broader financial plan, or ensure that recommendations across your professional team are fully coordinated.

 Yes.
-Clients in our ongoing advisory relationship receive implementation guidance and ongoing advisory support as part of their monthly advisory fee.
+Clients in the Signature Coaching Program receive implementation guidance and ongoing advisory support as part of their monthly advisory fee.
 This includes practical meetings to guide you through the process of making account changes or walking you through specific trades.
-How is this different from flat-fee financial planning alone?

-Flat-fee financial planning provides a comprehensive plan and allows clients to engage us for additional work on an hourly basis when new planning needs arise, along with separately priced annual renewals.
+A Limited Scope Engagement provides a complete plan built on The Scholar Method and allows clients to engage us for additional work on an hourly basis when new planning needs arise, along with optional annual renewals to refresh the plan.

-The ongoing advisory relationship is designed for clients who prefer a structured, long-term partnership with regular meetings, proactive planning guidance, and continuous access to our advisory team throughout the year, for a one-time initial planning fee, followed by a simple ongoing monthly fee.
+The Signature Coaching Program is designed for clients who prefer a structured, long-term partnership with regular meetings, proactive planning guidance, and continuous access to our advisory team throughout the year.
+After the initial Scholar Method engagement, the relationship continues through a custom monthly retainer with the annual review built in.